ssoRL/3ai/story/perfect.md

 But it didn't last.

 At work I chose projects that seemed promising.
 But always it seemed they would come to naught.
-Failing in ways that I never could have forseens.
+Failing in ways that I never could have forseen.
 Within two quarters I had been warned to improve my performance.
 When that did not happen, I was fired.

 At social events, without the constant stream of information coming to me from the implant, I found myself unable to participate in even the most basic discussion.
 I stood to the side, silent, frustrated.
 More and more I stayed away.
-Walking alone with my slow, quotidien thoughts.
+Walking alone with my slow, quotidian thoughts.

 As for my wife, I never had a chance.
 Every present I gave her that wasn't just what she wanted, she hated.
 Every compliment and word of love that wasn't exactly how she wanted it said, made her cringe.
 She knew that I had turned off my implant, not longer had The Algorithm to guide me, and resented me for it.
 I couldn't blame her.
 My mad desire for autonomy had deprived her of her perfect lover; replaced him with an idiot who tried vainly to understand this woman he had never had to think about before.
 She took my clumsy affections and piled them one by one onto the wall she was building between us.
 When at last I caught her in bed with another man, I understood it was over and left without another word.